-- You are required to buy as much of the home as you can afford. - Guarantors are not accepted when buying through shared ownership. - The type of mortgage you get must be a repayment mortgage.
-Interest only mortgages are not accepted. - both be named on the mortgage to have shared rights and responsibilities for the home.
+- Guarantors are not accepted when buying through shared ownership. - The type of mortgage you get must be a repayment mortgage.
+Interest only mortgages are not accepted. - If you are buying in joint names, you must both be named on the mortgage to have shared rights and responsibilities for the home.
 If you are not named on the mortgage, you will not be named on the lease/transfer and you should seek legal advice regarding your rights. - We cannot accept mortgage interest rates greater than 8%. - The total cost of arranging your mortgage (including fees payable to mortgage advisors and to mortgage lenders) should not be more than £1,500.